21 Awesome Scholarships for Women in STEM

 - A 500- to 1,000-word essay on one of seven topics

-Named after the American chemist, biochemist, and engineer, Virginia “Ginny” Heinlein (also the third wife of notable science fiction author Robert A. Heinlein), the Virginia Heinlein Memorial Scholarship is awarded to a female candidate majoring in engineering, math, or biological or physical sciences.
-One of the more highly-valued STEM scholarships for females, the winner is chosen through an essay contest focusing on topics and themes woven throughout Virginia Heinlein’s husband’s work.
+The Virginia “Ginny” Heinlein Memorial Scholarship, named after an American chemist, biochemist, and engineer who also married Robert A. Heinlein’s third wife (also known as the Robert A. and Virginia (Ginny) Heinlein Endowed Scholarships), is given to a female student studying the sciences, engineering, or mathematics.
+One of the most highly regarded STEM scholarships for women, the winner is chosen through an essay contest that focuses on ideas and themes developed throughout Virginia Heinlein’s spouse’s work.

 Deadline: July 1